 This committee promotes vocations to the ministerial priesthood, permanent diaconate, and religious life from among the young men and women of St. Francis Borgia.
 The committee does this by sponsoring, providing, and facilitating such activities as field trips, promotional materials, discussion groups, guest speakers, phone calling, and appreciation awards, as directed by the parish priest.
-For questions, contact our pastor at 377-1070, ext.
-223 or send an e-mail.
+For questions, contact our pastor or administrator at 377-1070.

 This committee meets regularly throughout the year to discuss and implement ways in which we can nurture stewardship within our parish.
 Past activities have included a ministries fair, commissioning Masses, a time and talent booklet, and promotion of our Catholic faith through education, prayer, and small group formation.

 The parish chairperson is in contact with the archdiocese and is given all the information needed to run the stewardship appeal.
 Usually 2-3 messages are given at Mass throughout the year, including the kick-off weekend plus one or two follow up messages.

 This committee has the general mission of assisting the parish with communications, including the eMessenger newsletter.
 Volunteers with skills in writing, editing, photography, electronic communications, website work, social media, etc. are welcome.
 Time commitment will depend on the activities chosen by the committee and the interests and skills of committee members.

 Creative Arts, Social Media Updates, & Youth Ministry Publicity